kammitama5/kammitama5.github.io/_posts/2018-7-6-Friday-July-6th.md

    if they had LEDs and research what sort of technology I was thinking of.
    Eventually, I became frustrated with that, and fell into programming.

-## ...Putting in Extra work...
+## ...But back to Putting in Extra work...
- - But I missed Integrals.
+ - But I missed Integrals in high school.
 My mom spent time with me, I stayed up until 4 in the morning, took extra lessons and got my A in Mathematics.
 At the end of the day, no one knew the difference.
 All they saw was my grade, but I had to bust my butt for it because I was behind.
 I think about moments like that when I feel stupid again; when I feel behind.
 I've *done* this before, I can do it again.
 Even if